AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/README.md

 ## 3. ERC20 Incentivization Campaign (Token, LP Token, and Lending and Borrowing Token Balance)

-ERC20 campaigns incorporate various aspects such as token balance, LP token balance (liquidity pool V2), and lending and borrowing protocols.
+ERC20 campaigns incorporate various aspects such as token balance, LP token balance (liquidity pool V2), and lending and borrowing protocols that utilize receipt and debt tokens.
 Since all these protocols are based on ERC20 tokens, Merkl can integrate them by default, ensuring that users participating in different activities can earn rewards.

-However, for V2 AMMs and lending and borrowing protocols, **we strongly recommend you to be fully supported by Merkl**.
+However, for V2 AMMs and Lending and Borrowing protocols that utilize receipt and debt tokens, **we strongly recommend your protocol to be fully supported by Merkl**.
 The advantages of being supported by Merkl include APR and TVL calculations, among other benefits.
 Additionally, you can create protocol-specific types of campaigns for more tailored incentives.

-The current supported lending and borrowing protocols by Merkl are:
+The current supported Lending and Borrowing protocols by Merkl are:

 * Silo (protocol-specific campaigns)
 * Radiant (protocol-specific campaigns)